 Pull the bollard jumper on and then weave the cable tie through the bottom and top for simple tubes and cut off the ends with a Stanley knife (or sharp craft knife or scissors) once tightened.
 For the bollard jumpers that can cover the top, I also add another cable tie under the wide top – again, remember to weave it in so it’s more likely to deter removal.

 Important Things to Remember

 Do not be precious about bollard jumpers.
 If some not so nice kids decide to damage them or remove them, it doesn’t matter.
 I’ve found most people really like them and many stop to take photos.
-Just like other urban street art, know that once you have put these out in a public place you have released them into the wild and relinquished ownership (altough it’s nice if you keep a check on them and do maintenance, if needed).
+Just like other urban street art, know that once you have put these out in a public place you have released them into the wild and relinquished ownership (although it’s nice if you keep a check on them and do maintenance if needed).

 You can add lots more embellishments – I’m at ‘basic level’ for creativity – but don’t add anything that might hurt small children if they grab it and pull it off.
-(That’s why I didn’t add actual buttons to the guards design.)
+(That’s why I didn’t add actual buttons to the guard design.)